The climate situation 2025

 - the UN Secretary-General has warned: "Some government and business leaders are saying one thing - but doing another.
 Simply put, they are lying."

-- climate protesters are very vocal and not deterred by long prison sentences.
+- climate protesters who are very aware of the situation are very vocal and not deterred by long prison sentences.

 People should aim to understand the essential points